theopin/tp/docs/UserGuide.md

 >Format: `/edit /n CHEATSHEET_NAME /i CHEATSHEET_INDEX` <br>
 >Flag optionality: [`/n`, `/i`] (At least one)

-The Editor pops up to edit the cheatsheet in the List with name matching `CHEATSHEET_NAME` or index matching `CHEATSHEET_INDEX` whichever is included or both if both are included.
-After the Editor closes, the expected result is similar to below if a matching cheatsheet is found and the edited description is not blank.
+The Editor pops up to edit the cheatsheet in the List with name matching `CHEATSHEET_NAME` or index matching `CHEATSHEET_INDEX` whichever you included or both if you included both.
+After you are done editing and close the editor, the expected result is similar to below if a matching cheatsheet is found and the edited description is not blank.
 ![image](https://i.ibb.co/c8xq2wY/image.png)
 When either the name or index do not match, the Editor does not pop up and CheatLogs will specify the error as shown below.
 ![image](https://i.ibb.co/rZ6Rhgn/image.png)

-CheatLogs does not allow empty saved descriptions.
+CheatLogs does not allow you to save empty saved descriptions.
 In this case, the cheatsheet is not saved and maintains its previous details.
 Below is the error message shown on the CLI.
 ![image](https://i.ibb.co/5k953cy/image.png)
 Examples:
 * `/edit/n switch /i 2`